Genivia/SJOT/README.md

 sjot.js is fully functional to validate JSON data, but the current version has some limitations:

-- No external type references "URI#type" yet (where URI is a URL of a schema to load)
+- For security reasons, no loading of external type references "URI#type" yet (where URI is a URL of a schema to load)
-- No regex property name "(regex)" matching yet (but regex types are OK!).

 Three alternative versions of sjot.js are included: